postgresml/postgresml/pgml-docs/docs/index.md

 :fontawesome-solid-envelope-open-text:
 __Open source__

 We're building on the shoulders of giants.
-These machine learning libraries and Postgres have recieved extensive academic and industry use, and we'll continue their tradition to build with the community.
+These machine learning libraries and Postgres have received extensive academic and industry use, and we'll continue their tradition to build with the community.

 [:material-arrow-right: MIT License](/about/license/)
   </div>